digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/example_monitoring_setup.rst

    4. Enter the dashboard ID `14282` and click **Load**.
    5. On the screen, select **Prometheus** as the data source and click **Import**.

-You should see a container system metrics dashboard similar to the one shown:
+You should see a container system metrics dashboard similar to the one shown here:

 .. image:: ./images/grafana-cadvisor.png
    :align: center